DHTMLX/gantt-docs/data/desktop/export_msproject.md

 - **data** - a gantt [data object](desktop/supported_data_formats.md#json).
 Each task has the following properties: *id*, *open*, *parent*, *progress*, *start_date*, *text*, *resource*.
 Dates are stringified in the "%Y-%m-%d %H:%i" format.
 - **config** - a gantt [configuration](api/refs/gantt_props.md) object with settings retrieved from the project file.
-- **resources** - an array of objects (each having the following properties: *{id: string, name:string, type:string}*) that represent the list of resources from the project file.
+- **resources** - an array of objects (each having the following properties: {*id: string, name:string, type:string*}) that represent the list of resources from the project file.
 - **worktime** - an object containing the working time settings from the project calendar.